-While we would love to be able to visit your house once a day and hover over you to make sure you’re getting things done, we can’t exactly do that.
-So instead, we’ve created this guide to help you come up with a method of habit-forming that works for you.
+While we would love to be able to visit your house once a day and hover over you to make sure you're getting things done, we can't exactly do that.
+So instead, we've created this guide to help you come up with a Spanish learning habit that works for you.

 When learning Spanish, it's good to have more than just the one main goal in mind.
 Of course, the ultimate goal is probably something along the lines of being able to speak fluent Spanish with a good accent.
 But if this is your only goal, you might start to get a little discouraged when you don't achieve it quickly.

 That's why you should have short term goals as well.
 Try giving yourself a goal for that day or week.
 So that when you achieve it, you'll have a nice little confidence boost!
 Then, just like your online shopping addiction, you'll just keep coming back for more.